liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 The hierarchy is `containers -> pods -> nodes -> cluster -> objects`

-- Why use `kubernetes`
-  - **Self-healing:** restarts containers that fail, replaces and kills irresponsive containers, and re-distributes replicas to match desired and active states
-  - **Load balance** network traffic allowing stable deployment
-  - **Scale up** a containerized application to meet the demand
-  - **Speeds up** an application development process by making easy, automated deployments, updates, and by managing all the applications and services with almost zero downtime.
-  - **Resource optimization:** Provides better usage of hardware needed to run applications.
-  - **Ease of use:** It can create thousands of instances of an application in single line command.

 ## `pods`

 In `Kubernetes`, `Pods` are responsible for running your `containers`.
 Every `Pod` holds at least one `container`, and controls the execution of that `container`.
 When the `containers` exit, the `Pod` dies too.
 All `containers` within a `pod` share same resources (IP, storage, RAM).